AI in Practice · Lisa M. Walker

 Positioning

-Explore alternate frames, but use market judgment to choose the strongest one.
+Explore alternate frames, but use market judgment to choose the right one.

 AI as sounding board